Impxrtant322/AniMouto-Experimental/README.md

 3. Manage your extensions, click "Developer Mode" at the top right, and click "Load Unpacked"
 4. Browse to your chromium folder and load the folder contents into chrome.

+If you have questions, pop into my [discord server](https://discord.gg/bpEGPyH55Q) and @ Genesis.

 ### The original owner reserves all rights to this application and may request for this repository to be privated.

 ### AniMouto original description: